hiimnhan/scc451/report.typ

   ),
   caption: [Feature Scaling Methods], )<table-feature-scaling>
-#figure(
-  image("feature_scaling.png"),
-  caption: [the differences between before and after scaling.
-Before scaling, the data distributions are varied among features but after applying Robust Scaling method, we can see mostly distributions now look similar.], )<fig-befor-after-scaling>

 *Identifying and treating outliers / noise* Outliers are data points that deviate significantly from the overall pattern of the dataset.
 They can take unusually high or low values compared to the majority of observations, potentially indicating measurement errors, or rare but valid phenomena @hanDataMining2011.
 In the following step, we will detect potential anomalies across all features and decide on appropriate treatments, such as removal, transformation, or imputation, depending on their impact on the dataset.
 According to @dasOutlierDetectionTechniques2022, there are four primary categories of outlier dectection model: (1) Neigborhood-based model, (2) Subspace-based model, (3) Ensemble-based model and (4) Mixed-typed model.
 Here we analyze four methods corresponding to four categories, i.e. Local Outlier Factor (LOF) (Neigborhood-based), Subspace Outlier Degree (SOD) (Subspace-based), High Contrast Subspace (HiCF) (Ensemble-based) and Link-Based Outlier and Anomaly Detection (LOADED) (Mix-type).
 Our dataset has only 1750 rows so it is reasonable to choose the LOF method for detecting anomalies for its efficiency with small dataset (@table-outlier-detection).
-The LOF algorithm is a neigborhood-based detection method which measure how the local density of a data point differs from that of its neighbors @Upadhyaya2012NearestNB. [#text(red)[extend more]]
+The LOF algorithm @Upadhyaya2012NearestNB is a neigborhood-based detection method which measure how the local density of a data point differs from that of its neighbors.
+The main idea is to calculate a score which tell us how much sparser a data point compared to its neigbors.
+A point in a dense region has a local density similar to its neighbors whereas in a sparse region (outlier), it has a local density lower than its neighbors.

-After detecting
+$
+  "LOF Score" approx frac("Average Density of Neighbors", "Density of a Point")
+$

+After detecting anomalies with LOF algorithm, a total of 0.74% of samples are marked as outliers.
+Instead of remove them, which may represent actual rare extreme events, we cap them under its 1st and 99th percentile which is called Winsorization technique.
+It will limit the effect of extreme values while preserving consistency of the distribution.

+#figure(
+  image("feature_scaling.png"),
+  caption: [the differences between before and after scaling.
+Before scaling, the data distributions are varied among features but after applying Robust Scaling method, we can see mostly distributions now look similar.], )<fig-befor-after-scaling>

 #figure(
   table(
     columns: (auto, auto, auto),